FortuneFlip/War/proposal.md

 * On the `/game` page, users can the simple card game based completely on luck
 * On the `/final` page, users can see which one is the luck one that won

-**Example:**
-- On the `/artworks` page, users can view a grid of all artwork
-- On the `/artworks` page, users can click on a piece of art in the grid, taking them to the details page for that piece of art.
-- On the `/artworks/:artworkId` page, users can view additional details for a single piece of art
-- On the `/` page, users can search for artwork titles related to a search term.

 ## 🤔 Stretch User Stories

 If time permits, the following stretch features will be implemented in order of priority: